Battle over Floyd's 2019 arrest highlights key trial issue - WTMJ

 A prosecutor says it’s irrelevant and that Derek Chauvin’s lawyer is trying to smear Floyd to excuse his client’s actions.
 Chauvin is charged with murder and manslaughter.

 The judge previously rejected Chauvin’s attempt to tell the jury about Floyd’s May 2019 arrest — a year before his fatal encounter with Chauvin — but heard fresh arguments Tuesday from both sides.
-He said he would rule on the request Wednesday morning at the earliest.
+He said he would rule on the request Thursday.

 Defense attorney Eric Nelson argued that new evidence makes the earlier arrest admissible: Drugs were found last December during a second search of the car Floyd was in, and were found in a January search of the squad car into which the four officers attempted to put Floyd.

-In the first arrest, several opioid pills were found, along with cocaine.
+In the first arrest, several opioid pills and cocaine were found.
 An autopsy showed Floyd had fentanyl and methamphetamine in his system when he died.

 “The similarities are incredible.
 The exact same behavior in two incidents, almost one year apart,” Nelson said.